appycodes.

 The Jio Supabase issue is outside your application code.
 Waiting for ISP-level resolution leaves your app vulnerable to unpredictable outages and silently shrinks your addressable market in India.
 The best long-term strategy is to own your routing path using a custom domain or a backend API layer.

 If you've shipped a Lovable, Bolt, or v0 prototype and your users in India are now reporting blank screens, the failure mode is almost always this.
 The fix is mechanical.
-The right fix — Solution 1 — takes about thirty minutes.
+The right fix, Solution 1, takes about thirty minutes.

 Taking the first step is the hardest.
-We make everything after that simple.
+Everything after, we make simple.